qiskit-community/qiskit-c-api-demo/README.md

 - Integration with Qiskit C++, QRMI, and qiskit-addon-sqd-hpc.
 - Support for hybrid quantum-classical workflows, including:
   - Quantum sampling on real backends.
-  - Classical post-processing using the SQD.
+  - Classical post-processing using the SQD addon.
   - Diagonalization using the SBD eigensolver.
 - Designed for scalable execution on high-performance computing (HPC) clusters.